Garrett-Productions/udemyUltimateSEO/fundamentalsNKeywordResearch.md

 Here is my overview of notes about the SEO course

 ClickSlice - owner

-Hired by biggest SEP agencies to help compile advanced campaigns
+Hired by biggest SEO agencies to help compile advanced campaigns

 Overview
 - Keyworkds